aptos-foundation/AIPs/aips/passkeys.md

 Note this only affects multi-device credentials, not hardware-bound credentials like Yubikeys as those are not backed up.

-### Incompetent or Malicious Relying Party
+### Incompetent or Malicious Wallet

-- If the relying party loses the public key associated with the account, the user will be unable to submit transactions to the blockchain as transactions require a public key for signature verification.
-That being said, there may be ways to mitigate this via [ECDSA public key recovery](https://cryptobook.nakov.com/digital-signatures/ecdsa-sign-verify-examples#public-key-recovery-from-the-ecdsa-signature).
+- If the wallet loses the public key associated with the account, the user will be unable to submit transactions to the blockchain as transactions require a public key for signature verification.
+That being said, there are ways to mitigate this via [ECDSA public key recovery](https://wiki.hyperledger.org/display/BESU/SECP256R1+Support#SECP256R1Support-PublicKeyRecoveryfromSignature).
+This is an important consideration for future supported WebAuthn signature schemes as other signature schemes like `ed25519` do not support public key recovery inthe same way that ECDSA does.
 - If the user creates another credential with the same `userHandle` as an existing credential on that authenticator, it will **OVERWRITE** the existing credential

 ## Future Potential